History of Slovakia: World War II

 The nominally independent Slovak Republic went through the early years of the war in relative peace.
 As an Axis ally, the country took part in the wars against Poland and the Soviet Union.
 Although its contribution was symbolic in the German war efforts, the number of troops involved (approx. 45,000 in the Soviet campaign) was rather significant in proportion to the population (2.6 million in 1940).

 Soon after independence, under the authoritarian government of Jozef Tiso, a series of measures aimed against the 90,000 Jews in the country were initiated.
 The Hlinka Guard began to attack Jews, and the "Jewish Code" was passed in September 1941.
-Resembling the Nuremberg Laws, the Code required that Jews wear a yellow armband, and were banned from intermarriage and many jobs.
+Resembling the Nuremberg Laws, the Code required that Jews wear a yellow armband, and they were banned from intermarriage and from many jobs.
 More than 64.000 Jews lost their livelihood.
 Between March and October 1942, the state deported approximately 57,000 Jews to the German-occupied part of Poland, where almost all of them were killed in Extermination camps.
 The Slovak Parliament accepted a bill that retroactively legalized the deportation in May 1942.
-The deportation of the remaining Jewish population was stopped when the government "resolved" social problem caused by its own policy.
+The deportation of the remaining Jewish population was stopped when the government "resolved" the social problem caused by its own policy.
 However, 12,600 more Jews were deported by the German forces occupying Slovakia after the Slovak National Uprising in 1944.
 Around a half of them were killed in concentration camps.
 Other Jews were rounded up and massacred in the country by Slovak collaborators under German command, at Kremnička and Nemecká.
 Some 10,000 Slovak Jews survived in Slovakia.

 On 29 August 1944, 60,000 Slovak troops and 18,000 partisans, organized by various underground groups and the Czechoslovak government-in-exile, rose up against the Nazis.
 The insurrection later became known as the Slovak National Uprising.
 Slovakia was devastated by the fierce German counter-offensive and occupation, but the guerrilla warfare continued even after the end of organized resistance.
 Although ultimately quelled by the German forces, the uprising was an important historical reference point for the Slovak people.
 It allowed them to end the war as a nation which had contributed to the Allied victory.

 Later in 1944 the Soviet attacks intensified.
-Hence the Red Army, helped by Romanian troops, gradually routed out the German army from Slovak territory.
+The Red Army, helped by Romanian troops, gradually routed out the German army from Slovak territory.
 On 4 April 1945, Soviet troops marched into the capital city of the Slovak Republic, Bratislava.